 SERVICE: HYPERBARIC OXYGEN THERAPY

-Diabetic wounds of the lower extremities in patients who meet the following three criteria:
+Diabetic ulcers of the lower extremities

 Frequently asked questions about hyperbaric oxygen therapy: